onap/dcaegen2/docs/sections/design-components/component-specification/component-type-docker.rst

 tls_info : Component information for use of tls certificates, where they will be available, whether or not to use them

+external_tls_info : Component information for use of tls certificates for external communication, where they will be available, whether or not to use them, which CA to use and certificates parameters (common-name, sans)

 policy : Information for Policy configuration and reconfiguration

 databases: Information about databases the application should connect to